emaicus/Rangers-and-Ruffians/classes.md

 Either by choice or by circumstance, Barbarians have chosen to spend their lives in the harsh wilderness.
 Oftentimes, Barbarians prey upon innocent travelers, taking slaves or possessions.
 Known for their uncouth nature.
 **Standings:** Barbarians are the enemies of law keepers.
 ##### Abilities:
-  * Berserk: Once per day, a you can go into a rage, increasing strength and vitality but decreasing intelligence and perception.
+  * Berserk: Once per day, a you can go into a rage, increasing strength your strength by one and allowing you to make two attacks, but decreasing your intelligence and perception by three.
-  * Intimidate: You have a higher chance to intimidate enemies.
+  * Intimidate: You have advantage when attempting to intimidate enemies enemies.
-  * Throw Anything: You can throw anything.
+  * Throw Anything: You can throw anything up to five times your weight.
-  * Crushing Blow: You have a chance of hitting an enemy so hard it demoralizes others.
+  * Crushing Blow: On a critical hit, you give all enemies disadvantage.
+  * Taunt: You can taunt your opponents, forcing them to attack you instead of others.

 ##### Stats:
   * Dexterity: -1